python/cpython/Doc/library/asyncio-dev.rst

 all concurrent asyncio Tasks and IO operations would be delayed by 1 second.

-An executor can be used to run a task in a different thread or even in a different process to avoid blocking the OS thread with the event loop.
+An executor can be used to run a task in a different thread to avoid blocking the OS thread with the event loop.
 See the :meth:`loop.run_in_executor` method for more details.